MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 GCC, GCC High, and DOD are limited for use within Unites States and to access Microsoft Government clouds services, you can purchase [Microsoft 365 Government plans](https://products.office.com/government/compare-office-365-government-plans).

+[Gallatin](/officeupdates/teams-app-versioning) sovereign cloud service managed by 21Vianet is specific to China and you can purchase the suitable [Microsoft 365 plan for Gallatin](https://www.microsoft.com/zh-cn/microsoft-365/compare-china-global-versions-microsoft-365) to utilize the services offered within China.

-The document provides a comprehensive overview of Teams' compatibility within government cloud services, detailing the various capabilities of Teams for each government tenant.
+The document provides a comprehensive overview of Teams' compatibility within different government cloud services, detailing the various capabilities of Teams for each government tenant.
 It also outlines how government entities can effectively deploy and use Teams within their organizations.

 ## Teams for Government clouds